robot5000-design/ms1-band-website/documentation/test.md

 ## 4. Page Responsiveness:

 - Each page is checked for responsiveness using Chrome Dev Tools sliding re-sizer tool.
+From 280px (Samsung Galaxy Fold) up to full width 1536px on a 4k laptop.
 - Any problems are mentioned in the Summary below.

 ---